Macha/bint/README.txt

-A simple interpreter, written in Python.
+A simple interpreter, written in Python 3.